Focused on Black, Indigenous, People of Color (BIPOC)

 You can stop judging yourself harshly to begin embracing all parts of yourself with compassion and self-love

-You can move towards inner liberation through transformational, anti-oppression coaching
+You can move towards inner liberation through transformational, liberatory coaching

 It’s the work of diving deep and unpacking what’s in our “invisible knapsacks.”

 Internalized white supremacy, such as the examples in the image, can also manifest as the desire to override your body’s messages and just “push through.”
 As a result, you end up betraying your own needs and values in order to grasp at any sense of belonging and safety.

 Coaching helps you call a truce to your internal conflict and helps all your parts align into one team.
 That team is led by your highest self, rather than the voices of other people’s expectations.

 Instead of gaslighting yourself into believing what “should” be, coaching is about building your capacity to sit with and accept what is.
 In essence, it is about learning to hold space for yourself.

 I serve as a guide to the process, but you are the expert of your own experience.
 Through coaching, I can help you identify what’s numb, disconnected, and stuck.
 By doing the inner work, you can reconnect with your body, feelings, and humanity so that new possibilities can emerge.

 It is through this emotional and somatic work that you can choose to show up with the authenticity, compassion, and resilience necessary to embody liberation in your daily life.

 Want to learn more?